Staines-upon-Thames: Healthcare

 Staines Cottage Hospital was opened on 19 May 1914 on the corner of Kingston Road and Worple Road.
 It was renamed Staines Hospital in 1933, but its importance decreased following the opening of Ashford Hospital in 1939.
 During the 1960s, the men's wards were shut and it became a hospital for female patients only.
 It closed in the early 1980s and the buildings were demolished in 1986.
 The Kingscroft respite service for adults with learning difficulties opened on the site in 1987.

-The nearest hospital with an A&E is Ashford Hospital, 3.9 mi from Staines-upon-Thames.
+The nearest hospital with an A&E is St Peter's Hospital, 3.9 mi from Staines-upon-Thames.
 As of 2022, the town has GP practices at Burgess Way, Knowle Green and on Rochester Road.

 Transport

 Bus

 Staines is linked by a number of bus routes to surrounding towns and villages in north Surrey, south west London (including Heathrow Airport) and east Berkshire.
-Operators serving the town include Metroline, London United, First in Berkshire and White Buses.
+Operators serving the town include London United, First Berkshire & The Thames Valley and White Bus Services.
 The bus station is to the south of the Elmsleigh Centre.